dspinellis/kbd-layout-fix/README.md

 * sets the clipboard to the mapped text, and
 * pastes the text to the current selection.

+## Contributing
 The AHK script's creation is automated with a corresponding Python script.
 This process can also be useful for other text that is entered through switched keyboard layouts, such as Cyrillic or Hebrew.
 Contributions through pull requests are welcomed!